 \subsection{An ECM algorithm}

-To fit the PMCGD models, we adopt the expectation-conditional maximization (ECM) algorithm of \citet{Meng:Rubin:Maxi:1993}.
+To fit the models of our family, we use the expectation-conditional maximization (ECM) algorithm \citep{Meng:Rubin:Maxi:1993}.
 The ECM algorithm is a variant of the classical expectation-maximization (EM) algorithm \citep{Demp:Lair:Rubi:Maxi:1977}, which is a natural approach for maximum likelihood estimation when data are incomplete.
-In our case, there are two sources of missing data: one arises from the fact that we do not know the component labels $\left\{\boldsymbol{z}_i\right\}_{i=1}^n$ and the other arises from the fact that we do not know whether an observation in group $g$ is good or bad.
+In our case, there are two sources of missing data: one arises from the fact that we do not know the cluster labels $\left\{\boldsymbol{z}_i\right\}_{i=1}^n$ and the other arises from the fact that we do not know whether an observation in group $g$ is good or bad.
 To denote this second source of missing data, we use $\left\{\boldsymbol{v}_i\right\}_{i=1}^n$, where $\boldsymbol{v}_i=\left(v_{i1},\ldots,v_{iG}\right)'$ so that $v_{ig}=1$ if observation~$i$ in group~$g$ is good and $v_{ig}=0$ if observation $i$ in group $g$ is bad.
-Therefore, the complete-data are given by $\mathcal{S}=\left\{\boldsymbol{x}_i,\boldsymbol{z}_i,\boldsymbol{v}_i\right\}_{i=1}^n$, and the complete-data log-likelihood can be written
+Therefore, the complete-data are given by $\mathcal{S}=\left\{\bx_i,\boldsymbol{z}_i,\boldsymbol{v}_i\right\}_{i=1}^n$, and the complete-data log-likelihood can be written

 where